rafiberlin/ws2018_nlp_project/README.md

 **Project**
-Sentiment Analysis in Twitter context:
+Sentiment Analysis in Twitter Context:
 Incorporating Part-of-speech Tags as Features into a MaxEnt Classifier

 **Authors**